Jan Myrdal: "The Big Life"

 Starting in the late 1950s, Myrdal and his third wife, Kessle, embarked on a series of journeys in the Third World.
 Myrdal referred to his abandonment of settled life and family, and his henceforth complete dedication to intellectual and political pursuits, as "the big life" ("det stora livet"), characterizing it as a choice that came to define his life.

 The couple lived for years in Afghanistan, Iran, and India.
 Myrdal began to focus his writings on anti-colonial politics and developed a politically-minded travel literature.
 An early example was his 1960 book Crossroads of Culture, later reissued as Travels in Afghanistan.

-Since the mid-1950s, Myrdal had grown critical of the Soviet Union and he now gave voice to these misgivings, including in works on Turkmenistan and Soviet Central Asia.
+Since the mid-1950s, Myrdal had grown critical of the Soviet Union and he now gave voice to these misgivings, including works on the Soviet republics in Central Asia.
 As his heterodox Marxist-Leninist and anti-colonial ideas drew him to Maoist-style Communism, he became a stalwart defender of Mao Zedong's Chinese government and, later, of the Cultural Revolution.
 His 1963 book Report from a Chinese Village achieved some international success when released in English in 1965, offering a then very rare socio-political study of life in rural China, albeit from a clear pro-Maoist perspective.
 Several of Myrdal's works were subsequently banned in the Eastern Bloc.

 In the mid-1960s, Myrdal, who had returned to Sweden and settled with Kessle outside Mariefred, emerged as a major ideologue of Sweden's youthful new left.
 He was also a prominent writer and organizer within the Swedish anti-Vietnam War movement.
 Still, he published on a wide range of subjects beyond anti-imperialist politics, establishing himself as a highly idiosyncratic voice on the far left of Swedish politics and culture.